chef/chef-analyze/docs/Upgrade_Suggestions_Data_Analysis.md

 a set of suggestions to point them to where they could start taking immediate actions to upgrade their infrastructure to the latest version of our tools.
-By starting with the most simple tasks, users could have fast results in short cycles, and by leaving the hard tasks at the end, though time, users will automatically reduce the level of complexity of such tasks until the completion of the upgrade.
+By starting with the most simple tasks, users could have fast results in short cycles, and by leaving the hard tasks at the end, through time, users will automatically reduce the level of complexity of such tasks until the completion of the upgrade.